rennanmoura1990/crud_angular_slimphp_mysql/README.md

 O projeto foi estruturado da seguinte maneira :

 Good Morning!
-This project was made by me(Rennan Moura) as conclusion project of Web Programmation Discipline,of 3º Periode of Systems Analysis and Development Curse from Unibratec (Recife/PE)
+This project was made by me(Rennan Moura) as conclusion project of Web Programmation Discipline,of 3º Periode of Systems Analysis and Development Curse from Unibratec (Recife/PE).
-The Project is structured from following manner :
+The Project is structured in following way :

 <strong>Backend</strong>
 <ul>